One of my most exciting places to do Tube Light Painting Portraits; Salar de Uyuni, Bolivia

 This time with a twist or better tube swing.
 Miko and I swinging the tubes around Eileen Zhang.
 This was an amazing, short but intense light painting session in May 2019.
 It came about very spontaneous, but so much worth meeting both.

 A cold night at the Baltic sea together with Lana Panfilow.
 After a say; medium successful Light Painting session we went back to the parking lot and there I saw that huge puddle.
 Asking Lana for one more short Light Painting turned into a few of these.
 One from that series also got me nominated for the International Light Painting Award 2016.
+Also one of my favourite examples of reflections used in Light Painting (See the article on the topic if you like).
 Thank you Lana!

 To create more interesting vibrant Light Painting images I try to introduce a “Life” factor.
 We all know that if we see an image with a person its a million times more interesting than any image without.
 This actually adds complexity and difficulty since people or animals are no rocks.
 People always move and it’s very challenging since all these photos are long exposures.
 The shortest Tube Light Painting Portraits are made in just a view seconds (2-5 sometimes 60sec).
 If a performance takes longer I had exposures up to 400sec.
 Even more extreme was a joint effort with many other light painters we had 20min exposure time.